South Park, Seattle: Past and present bridges

 Prior to the straightening of the Duwamish River for the Duwamish Waterway, South Park was connected to Georgetown by an electric railway that crossed a north–south bridge at 8th Avenue and by an east–west road bridge on County Road a few blocks northeast of that.
 A bend in the river resulted in the South Park side of that road bridge actually being the east end, with the Georgetown side on the west.

 After the Duwamish was straightened, a new bridge was built at 8th Avenue (now 8th Avenue South), and operated from 1914 to 1937.

-The present South Park Bridge was a Scherzer Rolling Lift double-leaf bascule bridge, originally built in 1929–31.
-It is listed on the National Register of Historic Places.
+The present South Park Bridge is a double-leaf bascule bridge constructed in 2011–2014.
 It connects 16th Avenue S. in Georgetown to 14th Avenue S. in South Park.
-It was closed at the end of June 2010 for major reconstruction, including replacement of its bascule leaves.
+It replaced a bridge built in 1929–31 that had been listed on the National Register of Historic Places but was found to be in very poor condition by the 2000s.
 The new bridge opened to the public on June 30, 2014.

 Just west of the bridge in South Park is a section of brick road that once led to an earlier bridge on more or less the same site.
 This brick road—one of the few remaining in Seattle—constitutes the northernmost portion of a road that once led from South Park to Des Moines, Washington; eight blocks south of the Duwamish, today's Des Moines Memorial Drive branches off of 14th Avenue S. leading uphill into unincorporated King County, the area commonly referred to as Boulevard Park.